 The water in each tub has a slightly different temperature and from the hot pots you can have a wonderful view of the sea.

-The Krossness swimming pool is located in the lonely north of the Westfjords and thus virtually at the end of the world.
+The Krossness swimming pool is located in the lonely north of the Westfjords in Iceland and thus virtually at the end of the world.
 The locals say that if you have made the road there, then you have earned the bath in the pool.
 The road is really adventurous.
 You pay 700 ISK (just under 6$) and have a perfect view of the sea, toilets and a shower.

 Have you been to the western fjords Iceland?
 What did you like the most.
 Write us a comment.